Ang Mey

 Ang Mey (អង្គម៉ី [ʔɑŋ məj]; 1815 – December 1874) was a monarch of Cambodia.
 Her official title was Samdech Preah Mahā Rājinī Ang Mey.
-She was one of few female rulers in Cambodia's history, and the first one since Queen Tey.
-Installed on the Cambodian throne by the Vietnamese, her reign was dominated by the Siamese-Vietnamese War (1841–1845).
+She was one of the few female rulers in Cambodia's history, and the first one since Queen Tey.
+Installed on the Cambodian throne by the Vietnamese, her reign was dominated by the two wars between Siam and the Nguyễn dynasty: the Siamese–Vietnamese War (1833–1834) and the Siamese-Vietnamese War (1841–1845).

 Queen Ang Mey, also known by her Vietnamese title Ngọc-Vân-công-chúa (Princess Ngọc Vân), was proclaimed monarch on the death of her father by the Vietnamese faction at court with the title of "Chân Lạp quận chúa" (Duchess of Cambodia) in January 1835, then deposed in August 1840 with the demoted title of "Mỹ-Lâm-quận-chúa" (Duchess of Mỹ Lâm).
 She was reinstated in 1844, and again removed from the throne by the Vietnamese and taken to Huế with her sisters in 1845.

 Biography

 Early life

 Ang Mey was born in 1815 as the second daughter of Ang Chan II, King of Cambodia during the Oudong period, by his second wife, Neak Moneang Krachap.

 After King Ang Chan II died in 1834, there was no heir apparent to the Cambodian throne.
 The king had no son but four daughters: Princess Baen, Mey, Peou and Sngon.
 This delighted Vietnam and Siam, both of which wanted to eliminate the royal rulers in Cambodia.
 Although Ang Chan's surviving brothers, Ang Im and Ang Duang, immediately laid claim to the throne, the Vietnamese then occupying Cambodia did not allow them to be crowned.

 Instead, the Vietnamese emperor and the Cambodian courtiers chose to install Ang Chan II's eldest daughter, Princess Ang Baen, as the sovereign.
 However, she was passed over due to her being sympathetic to the Thai court's interests and her refusal to marry the emperor's son.
 Ang Mey was an alternative to her sister, Baen.
-A Thai manuscript stated that the Vietnamese had tried to persuade Ang Mey to marry the son of emperor Gia Long in order to facilitate the incorporation of Cambodia into Vietnam, however this plan was abandoned at strong objections from Cambodian nobles.
+A Thai manuscript stated that the Vietnamese had tried to persuade Ang Mey to marry the son of emperor Gia Long in order to facilitate the incorporation of Cambodia into Vietnam; however, this plan was abandoned at strong objections from Cambodian nobles.